Brisbane City Plan 2014 mapping

 Neighbourhood plan maps show the boundary of each neighbourhood plan area, along with any precincts that may be relevant.
-Within City Plan, neighbourhood plan mapping is associated with the Neighbourhood plan codes in Part 7.
+Within City Plan, neighbourhood plan mapping relates to the Neighbourhood plan codes in Part 7.

-The Local Government Infrastructure Plan (LGIP) maps identify the priority infrastructure area (and associated localities), network keys, network service catchments and desired standards of service areas for the Brisbane local government area.
+The Local Government Infrastructure Plan (LGIP) maps identify the priority infrastructure areas (and associated localities).
+This includes network keys, network service catchments and desired standards of service areas for the Brisbane Local Government Area.

-LGIP maps are referenced in section SC3.2 of Schedule 3 of Brisbane City Plan 2014.
+LGIP maps are referenced in SC3.2 of Schedule 3 of Brisbane City Plan 2014.

 Plans for Trunk Infrastructure maps

-The plans for trunk infrastructure (PFTI) maps identify the existing and proposed trunk infrastructure in the schedule of works which is intended to service the predicted existing and future residential and non-residential development.
+The plans for trunk infrastructure (PFTI) maps identify existing and proposed trunk infrastructure in the schedule of works.
+These are intended to service the predicted existing and future residential and non-residential development.

-PFTI maps are referenced in section 4.6 of Part 4 of Brisbane City Plan 2014.
+PFTI maps are referenced in s4.5 of Part 4 of Brisbane City Plan 2014.

-The PFTI maps have been grouped by map tile.
-Please refer to the map index to locate the map relevant to your area of interest.
+Council groups the PFTI maps by map tile.
+Refer to the map index to locate the map relevant to your area of interest.